-Kawasaki issued another recall on Concours 14 motorcycles earlier this year over electrical system concerns.
+Kawasaki issued another recall on black porn Concours 14 motorcycles earlier this year over electrical system concerns.
 The recall affected 273 units and only pertained to police-spec versions of the 2009-2012 Concours 14.

 Unlike regular Concours 14 models, the police issue models contain ad-on equipment like sirens, radio equipment, additional battery and wiring harness.
 As a result, the supplementary electrical components could cause an overload in the charging unit, according to the NHTSA.

 The first report of a blown fuse occurred in November 2011, prompting Kawasaki to investigate the problem.
 In March, Kawasaki concluded their investigation and determined that add-on equipment installed by Idaho-based companies BMS and Beaudry Motors was responsible for the defect.

 Kawasaki Ninja Recalls